 The assessed course work consists of a term paper at the end about your topic including a reproduction of the example in R with possible extensions and further sensitivity analysis regarding implementation choices.
 In the term paper, you should on the one hand introduce thoroughly into the topic and on the other hand explain in detail the methods used and specifically show how the specific analysis is conducted and carefully interpret (as far as possible) your results.
-The term paper should consist of about 20,000 characters (including space characters).

 After the presentations you write your term paper based on the knowledge you gained in the course.
-The date of submission of the term paper will be March 31st, 2018 (of course an earlier submission is possible at any time).
+The date of submission of the term paper will be 31 March 2023 (of course an earlier submission is possible at any time).